nantli/goodcommit/README.md

 - `path`: `string` (optional) - Specifies a path to additional configuration or data files required by the module.
 - `priority`: `int` (optional, default: `0`) - Used to determine the module's priority.
 Lower values indicate higher priority.
 - `checkpoint`: `bool` (optional, default: `false`) - If `true`, the form will prompt for confirmation before proceeding past this module.
+- `dependencies`: `[]string` (optional) - A list of module names that must be active for this module to be activated.
+This ensures that the current module's functionality is only available if its dependencies are met.

 ### Examples